Modern Slavery and Human Trafficking Statement

 - to accept the termination of the contract in the event that these contractual obligations are breached.

-By imposing these obligations, the Lufthansa Group endeavours to ensure responsible practices by its direct suppliers and therefore meets its own standards for corporate responsibility.
+By imposing these obligations, the Lufthansa Group endeavors to ensure responsible practices by its direct suppliers and therefore meets its own standards for corporate responsibility.
+The Lufthansa Group's expectations on its suppliers in terms of social and ecological responsibility were summarized and published in a Supplier Code of Conduct in 2019.

-The Lufthansa Group as a globally operating group of companies, sees it as its responsibility to make a contribution.
-Companies do not control political developments in countries they operate in, however, they have a responsibility in the sphere of their work, especially towards their employees worldwide.
-In the coming year, the Group will look to further improve its structures, practices and trainings to combat Modern Slavery and Human Trafficking.
+The Lufthansa Group as a globally operating group of companies sees it as its responsibility to contribute.
+Companies do not control political developments in countries they operate in; however, they have a responsibility in the sphere of their work, especially towards their employees worldwide.
+In the coming year, the Group will look to further improve its structures, practices and trainings to fight Modern Slavery and Human Trafficking.

 Approval for this Statement

-This statement was approved by the Board of Directors of Lufthansa Technik Philippines, Inc. with respect to Financial Year 2018.
+This statement was approved by the Board of Directors of Lufthansa Technik Philippines, Inc. with respect to the Financial Year 2019.

 President and CEO